 Walmart is now taking swift action to pull the dangerous jewelry from its shelves.
 Unfortunately for the Chinese government, this controversy is just the latest in the record of producing unsafe products such as tainted milk that sickened infants, contaminated pet food that killed pets, and poisonous lead toys from a few years ago.

 Defective products come in all types of packages and can cause serious injury including death.
 Products liability suits are claims filed by a person or person’s family member who has suffered injury or death due to the negligence of a company manufacturing or designing a defective product.
 This is why strong consumer safety laws are so essential so that young children and the public are protected from harm.

 This latest event is also a testament to the need for strong consumer safety laws in our country, especially for those products that are marketed and manufactured for young children.

-The Oinonen Law Group LLC can assist those who are injured from a defective product.
+Williams Oinonen LLC LLC can assist those who are injured from a defective product.
 Contact us at 404-654-0288 for more information.